chef-boneyard/chef-rfc/new/server-stats-endpoint.md

 At a minimum, the Chef Server frontend service would need to provide stats.
 For example, `bookshelf`, `oc-id`, `oc_bifrost`, and `erchef` should provide metrics as those are always colocated.
 Since these run together, these could also be grouped into a single metrics endpoint(`_stats/chef-server`) to reduce the number of calls needed to gather the metrics.

-If Chef Server is configured to provide services such as RabbitMQ, Solr, Elasticsearch, and PostgreSQL, an endpoint should be provided for each service.
+If Chef Server is configured to provide services such as RabbitMQ, Solr, Elasticsearch, PostgreSQL, Manage, Reporting, etc, an endpoint should be provided for each service.

 #### Service List
 Since different implementations or configurations of Chef Server could have different dependencies,